clintoncheang/TCGPlayer_Price_Monitor_Project/README.md

 Target Price = Market Price × 70%
 ```

-5. Examines the available marketplace listings.
+5. Analyzes the available marketplace listings.
-6. Calculates the total cost of each listing:
+6. Calculates the total cost:

 ```text
 Total Cost = Listing Price + Shipping
 ```

 7. Identifies the lowest total cost.
-8. Sends a Discord alert if:
+8. Sends a Discord alert when:

 ```text
 Lowest Total Cost < Target Price
 ```

-The monitoring process then waits for the configured interval before checking the products again.
+The monitor then waits for the configured interval before checking all tracked products again.

 ## Example

-If a product has a TCGplayer Market Price of:
+If the current Market Price is:

 ```text
 $30.00
 ```

-the monitor calculates:
+the 70% dynamic target is:

 ```text
 $30.00 × 0.70 = $21.00
 ```

-If an available listing costs:
+If a listing is available for:

 ```text
 Card Price: $18.50